MultiSafepay/docs/content/api/payment_methods/post-order-klarna.md

 {{< description >}}
 ## Klarna
 ### Redirect - Klarna

+__Please note__: In order for the shopping_cart to function correctly, the shipment item requires a parameter ‘merchant_item_id’ with the value ‘msp-shipping'

 Creates a Klarna [Redirect](/faq/api/difference-between-direct-and-redirect) order to be paid after delivery

 Klarna is available as both a direct and redirect request.